kalekdev/uni/semester-1/digitaltechnik/notes.typ

 )
 These can be converted between one another by breaking the circuit into parallel / series blocks until each block contains one transistor, then switching the type of transistor and connecting them again in the opposite manner (parallel $<=>$ series).
 V_DD becomes the output and the output becomes ground.

+LTD: Add some diagrams of CMOS circuits

 === Switching Delays
 - $t_(p H L), t_(p L H)$ - Propogation delay - Time taken between a 50% change in the input voltage leading to a 50% change in the output
 - $t_(t H L) (t_"fall"), t_(t L H) (t_"rise")$ - Time between the output rising / falling between 10% and 90% voltage
 $t_d = (t_(p H L) +t_(p L H)) / 2$ - Average switching time, easier to work with in practice

+=== Transmission Gate
+These extremely simple gates are the CMOS equivalent of physical switches / relays, transmitting a signal if the T pin is high.
+#figure(
+  image("images/trans-gate.png", width: 80%),
+) <fig-trans-gate>

+LTD: Understand why it works like that, the GS voltage doesn't always make sense...

 == Boolean Algebra
 The following properties apply to an expresion only containing AND / OR gates: